Aniket1026/kanoon-ai/README.md

 # Kanoon AI

-Kanoon AI is an intelligent legal assistant trained on the Indian Law.
+Kanoon AI is an intelligent legal assistant on the Indian Law.
 It leverages advanced AI models and a robust backend to provide users with accurate and comprehensive answers to queries related to the Basic Indian Law.

 ## Table of Contents